j-2k/WebGL-Trial/README.md

     - ```npm -v```

 # Building the project
-1. Enter the correct directory WebGL-Trial/learn-webgl
+1. Enter the correct directory WebGL-Trial/webgl-main
 2. Install dependencies using ```npm i``` in your terminal
-3. Run & start the project using ```npm start``` in terminal again
+3. Run & start the project using ```npm run dev``` in terminal again
-4. The website should automatically open on localhost:3000! (start will build & setup the live server & watcher automatically)
+4. The website should automatically open on localhost:5173!
+(Check the terminal incase its a different port!
+If it is taken Vite will automatically try the next available port.)

 # My Platform, Versioning, & Dev environment
 I will list what I used, just incase for anyone wondering what I used/platform choice to make this project.